Aging in dogs: Life expectancy by breed

 Life expectancy usually varies within a range.
 For example, a Beagle (average life expectancy 13.3 years) usually lives to around 12–15 years, and a Scottish Terrier (average life expectancy 12 years) usually lives to around 10–16 years.
+The longest living verified dog is Bluey, an Australian Cattle Dog who died at 29 years.
+Bobi, a male purebred Rafeiro do Alentejo, was claimed to have died at age 31 in 2023.

 Two of the longest living dogs on record, "Bluey" and "Chilla", were Australian Cattle Dogs.
 This has prompted a study of the longevity of the Australian Cattle Dog to examine if the breed might have exceptional longevity.
 The 100-dog survey yielded a mean longevity of 13.41 years with a standard deviation of 2.36 years.
 The study concluded that while Australian Cattle Dogs are a healthy breed and do live on average almost a year longer than most dogs of other breeds in the same weight class, record ages such as Bluey's or Chilla's should be regarded as uncharacteristic exceptions rather than as indicators of common exceptional longevity for the entire breed.

 A random-bred dog (also known as a mongrel or a mutt) has an average life expectancy of 13.2 years in the Western world.

 Some attempts have been made to determine the causes for breed variation in life expectancy.

 Sorted by breed or life expectancy

-These data are from Michell (1999).
-The total sample size for his study was about 3,000 dogs, but the sample size for each breed varied widely.
-For most breeds, the sample size was low.
-For a more comprehensive compilation of results of longevity surveys, search for breed specific tables.
+The following data is from a 2024 study published in Scientific Reports.
+The total sample size for his study was about 584,734 unique dogs located in the UK, of which 284,734 were deceased.